hzget/hzget.github.io/index.md

 # Intro

-Hello, I'm a software engineer and living in shanghai.
-I have many years of experience on network devices as a C programmer.
+A software engineer with years of experience on network devices as a C programmer.

+Interests:

+* Protocols
-Now, I'm studying the field of Machine Learning and Deep learning.
+* AI: Machine Learning and Deep Learning
-Welcome to discuss with me!
+* Math

-To keep track of the process, I start the blog.
+To keep track of the learning progress and some thoughts, I start the blog.

 ## Maching Learning & Deep Learning